 Please note that starting in 2018, all applications must be submitted online.
 This includes student essays and the teacher recommendation.
 Please see below for more detailed information about the application process.

-The Imagining the Future of Transportation Program (IFTP) is a free, two-week, project based engineering experience for rising 9th and 10th grade students.
+The Imagining the Future of Transportation Program (IFTP) is a two-week, project based engineering experience for rising 9th and 10th grade students.

 The program introduces students to real-world transportation-focused research and facilitates students’ understanding and application of STEM subjects.

 - Students review current transportation systems and proposed expansion plans

 - Students review plans in other cities both domestic and foreign

 - Teams, through presentations and supporting workshops, are introduced to a variety of transportation challenges facing engineers, including, but not limited to:

 - public transportation

 - Teams propose one aspect of our local transportation system they seek to improve and/or modify and present their plan at the final presentation at the close of the program